QUALIFICATIONS AND FEES

 Before you hire an attorney to represent you in any legal matter, you should be familiar with the attorney’s qualifications and fee structure.

-My qualifications begin with 14 years of experience in all of my areas of practice.
+My qualifications begin with 17 years of experience in all of my areas of practice.
 At least every other year I attend the Florida Family Law Review class, where current law on all issues in family law is reviewed.
-I am a member of the Tampa Family Law Inn of Court and the Hillsborough County Bar Association Family Law Section.
+While I lived in the Tampa Bay are I was a member of the Tampa Family Law Inn of Court and the Hillsborough County Bar Association Family Law Section.
 Both of these organizations provide ongoing instruction in family law issues and the opportunity to interact with other family attorneys and family law judges in an informal setting.
 I have been a presenter on family issues at the Basic Family Law continuing legal education class presented by the Young Lawyers section of the Florida Bar.